ajourneythroughdatascience/amulets/computer-science/email-input-validation-i/email-input-validation-i.md

 # Requirements
 - Only the valid addresses must be matched.
 - Each address must be a complete and single match, meaning we must not do partial matches on fragments of the address.
-- Our expression has to be flexible, meaning it has to account for all possible domains as well as top-level domains.
+- Our expression has to be flexible, meaning it has to account for all possible and top-level domains.
 - We must name each part of the email address with its respective section.
 That means:
 	- Username
 	- Domain name